The White Tiger is a superheroic identity held by three related Puerto Rican superheroes in the mainstream Marvel Universe.

 - Mistaken Identity: There's a running gag in Pierce's series that Angela's constantly mistaken for other superheroes.
 First it's Emma Frost, then Deadpool jumps her because he thinks she's the Black Cat.

 - Rogues-Gallery Transplant: Gideon Mace and his paramilitary organization were recurring foes for Luke Cage: Hero for Hire in the 1970s.
-His single battle against White Tiger remains his most memorable and effective appearance to date.
-To the point of overlooking any other appearance by him.
+His single battle against White Tiger remains his most memorable and effective appearance to date, to the point where it overshadows any other appearance he ever made.
 Mighty Avengers goes as far as to show that Gideon Mace's return sends Ava on a Roaring Rampage of Revenge.

 - Token Minority: Hector Ayala is very much a product of 1970s Marvel, complete with an origin that ties heavily into the then-new mystic kung-fu side of the universe, and the writers went out of their way to make sure he spoke a lot of Spanish.
 Angela and Ava don't tend to do the same, as Latino superheroes are much more visible in 2000s Marvel.